 Does my car need a smog check?

-Smog inspections are generally required during a vehicle’s initial registration in California and once, every two years, thereafter.
-This inspection cycle will continue for as long as the vehicle is registered in this State.
+Smog inspections are generally required during a vehicle’s initial registration in California, then once every two years thereafter.
+This inspection cycle will continue for as long as the vehicle is registered in the state.

-The Smog Check Program applies to 1976 and newer passenger vehicles and trucks powered singly or in combination by:
+The Smog Check Program applies to 1976 and newer passenger vehicles and trucks powered by: